How To Contribute

 - Markdown for documentation, versioned and stored in the website repository.

 In November 2022, due to an influx of false Jira accounts creating a flood of spam tickets, Apache Infra ended public signups to ASF Jira accounts.
 This blog post discusses the decision.
-If you want to open a Jira ticket for YuniKorn and do not have an ASF Jira account, the YuniKorn PMC can create an account for you.
+If you want to open a Jira ticket for YuniKorn and do not have an ASF Jira account, create an account via self-service.

 Find an issue

 We use JIRA issues to track bugs for this project.
 Find an issue that you would like to work on, or file a new one if you have discovered a new issue.
 For help with reporting issues look at the how to report an issue.

 The easiest way to get started working with the code base is to pick up a really easy JIRA and work on that.
 This will help you get familiar with the code base, build system, review process, etc. We flag these starter bugs here.

 If nobody is working on an existing issue, assign it to yourself only if you intend to work on it shortly.